JohnCorby/GravityGuild2/DESIGN.md

   - IDEA: kinda meh custom wind charge hit response (manually set velocity). rn its kinda finicky (you can only really go up).
 - wider range for mace hit. bounce. will try. might want a way to block?
   - also counters someone just standing under you to try and get you? maybe?
+- IDEA: less damage but mark for death, to chain with arrow

 # wither skull?
 - tunneling?